Chris-Johnston/PythonWifiBulb/README.md

 # PythonWifiBulb
 A python script and class for controlling "MagicLight Wifi Smart LED Light Bulbs" without the use of the mobile app.

+## Note
+I had been developing this library myself by reverse engineering the network traffic using Wireshark.
+Only recently I found [Danielhiversen/flux_led](https://github.com/Danielhiversen/flux_led) which serves the same purposes of this library, but with a more complete implementation.
+I would recommend using this library instead, since it is more complete.

+That being said, I'm glad I could use this more complete library as a way to check my work.
+We came across many of the same magic numbers and structures of the message contents.

 ## Usage
 Your bulb must be connected to your local network, as set up inside the app.
 You can get the bulb's IP address from inside the app.